 Director – Davy Chou – 2022 – France, Belgium, Germany, South Korea – Cert.
 15 – 118m

-A woman born in South Korea and fostered by parents in France unexpectedly returns to the land of her birth – out in UK cinemas on Friday, May 5th
+A woman born in South Korea and fostered by parents in France unexpectedly returns to the land of her birth – on MUBI from Friday, July 7th

 Although it looks at first glance like a South Korean movie, this is actually a predominantly European production, and within that, predominantly French.
 Its central character is South Korean by birth, but adopted at a very young age and raised by foster parents in France, who she considers her parents.
 She also may look Korean, but considers herself French.
 She speaks French, and English too pretty well, but no Korean.
 (In South Korea, English appears to function as the go to language for communicating with foreigners.)
 She feels French.
 The film takes place in South Korea and most (but not all) of the characters are South Korean.

 Freddie aka Frédérique Benoît (Park Ji-min) sits chatting in the restaurant of the Francophile guest house with her new-found friends Tena (Guka Han) and Dongwan (Son Seung-beom).
 They explain you don’t pour yourself soju – you wait for your friends to pour it, because if they don’t keep you supplied, what kind of friends would they be?
 She promptly takes two more bottles from the freezer and gets some three tables worth of strangers together.
 The conversation, initially in English, soon switches to French (even though one or two of those present are Korean-speaking natives).
 She wakes in the wee small hours unable to remember if she’s had sex with the young man sleeping beside her, so she asks if he’d mind having it with her again.